MyNerv/jekyll/_posts/2018-05-09-working-with-forestry-io.md

 - jekyll
 - netlify
 ---
-Jekyll is an awesome static site generator framework with **one** hurdle...
+Jekyll is an awesome static site generator framework with **one** hurdle...It's not a CMS!
+But here's the best bit - it can good fake!
+And fake it well!

-> It's not a cms!
+> It's not a CMS!